Transcranial Magnetic Stimulation (TMS)

 Is TMS painful?

-Generally not, but may cause mild discomfort.
+Generally not, but may cause mild discomfort or headache in some patients.

-Are there side effects to TMS?
+Are there any side effects of TMS?

-Commonly include headache, scalp discomfort, and facial twitching.
+Common side effects include headache, scalp discomfort, and facial twitching.

 How long does a TMS session last?